Students' project focuses on the impact of gentrification in North Minneapolis, the Bronx, and in Nairobi.

 World Savvy founder Dana Mortenson explores how teaching and learning in the U.S. is changing, or should change, in our rapidly evolving, interconnected global society.

 Congratulations Dana!
-In November, Dana will receive the 2014 Jane Bagley Lehman Award from the Tides Foundation for World Savvy’s contributions to education reform and excellence in public advocacy.
+Dana received the 2014 Jane Bagley Lehman Award from the Tides Foundation for World Savvy’s contributions to education reform and excellence in public advocacy.
 The award recognizes individuals who have exhibited a deep commitment to the public interest and whose work demonstrates innovative approaches to social change.
 The Foundation called Dana a "social entrepreneur and champion for education reform who is preparing students to thrive as global citizens in the 21st century through her dedication to making global competence education a foundational part of teaching and learning in the United States."

 World Savvy in the News

 How to Help Teachers Build a Globally Competent Teaching Practice - Dana Mortenson for Education Week

 Why 'World Savvy' Education Will Better Prepare Students And Make The U.S. More Competitive.
 Ashoka, Forbes, March 2014

 This Fall, Minorities Will Outnumber White Students in U.S. Schools.
 Jeanne Kim, The Atlantic, August 2014.